jihyungy/academic-kickstart/content/home/demo.md

 weight = 10  # Order that this section will appear.

-title = "Thermal Analysis & Sensing Research Group" subtitle = "Department of Automotive Engineering \n Hanyang University"
+title = "Thermal Analysis & Sensing Research Group" subtitle = "Department of Automotive Engineering @ Hanyang University"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.